New York State Department of Labor: Modernization (1980s–1990s)

-2000s to present

-2000s
+The Welfare Reform Act of 1997 implemented the federal Personal Responsibility and Work Opportunity Act and transferred supervisory responsibility for all public assistance employment programs, including those under Family Assistance (FA, Temporary Assistance for Needy Families), Safety Net Assistance (SNA), and Food Stamp Program, from the Department of Social Services (DSS) to DOL.
+The welfare reform legislation lead to the formation of the Welfare-To-Work Division, and DOL began testing Claims by Phone, which was the beginning of the current Unemployment Insurance Telephone Claims Centers.

+21st century (2000–present)

 New York State minimum wage was raised to $5.15 per hour and linked to federal minimum wage in 2000.

 In 2001, DOL completed the conversion of the Unemployment Insurance program from in-person filing to a new filing system using an Interactive Voice Response systems and a touch-tone phone.
 Additionally, UI applications went online through the department’s website.

 In the wake of the September 11th terrorist attack, DOL mobilized to work with state, federal and NYC agencies to aid in the relief and recovery efforts.
 With $25 million in National Emergency Grant Funding, NYSDOL was able to provide essential services to victims and dislocated workers.

+In the 2003 budget, the Interest Assessment Surcharge was created to pay interest on loans from the (Unemployment Trust Fund) Federal Unemployment Account.

 In 2005, the Department of Labor’s Apparel Industry Task Force was expanded into the Fair Wages Task Force, and its enforcement was expanded to include restaurants, laundries, grocery stores and gardening services.
 The Fair Wages Task Force was also created at this time, to investigate industries where wages were low and workers were likely to be exploited.
 In its first year of existence, the Fair Wage Task force completed more than 400 investigations and found more than $5.3 million due to nearly 5,100 underpaid workers.

 In 2007, the final increment of the NYS Minimum Wage increase from $5.15 to $7.25, and Workers’ Compensation Reform took effect.
 NYS UI claimants were issued Direct Payment Cards for Unemployment Insurance benefits, and recipients also were given the option of receiving benefit payments via Direct Deposit, rather than via a Direct Payment Card.
 Also in 2007, the Bureau of Immigrant Workers’ Rights (now the Division of Immigrant Policies and Affairs) was created to address the growing needs of immigrant workers throughout the state.

 In 2009, M. Patricia Smith, who later became the Solicitor of the United States Department of Labor, was the labor commissioner.